-Self-employment Tax.
-If your child has net earnings of $400 or more from self-employment (see above), they also have to pay self-employment tax.
+If your child has net earnings of $400 or more from self-employment, they also have to pay self-employment tax.
 Anyone with church employee income of $108.28 or more must also pay self-employment tax.
 This tax pays for benefits under the Social Security system.
-Social Security and Medicare benefits are available to individuals who are self-employed just as they are to wage earners who have Social Security tax and Medicare tax withheld from their wages.
+Social Security and Medicare benefits are available to self-employed individuals just as they are to wage earners who have Social Security tax and Medicare tax withheld from their wages.